 - To determine the two-week period prevalence of diarrhoea among children aged 6-59 months.

-- To determine the coverage of targeted supplementary and therapeutic feeding programme in children 6-59 months.
+- To determine the enrolment into the targeted supplementary (TSFP) and therapeutic (OTP/SC) nutrition programmes for children aged 6-59 months.

-- The standard questionnaire provided in Module 1 should be used for the collection of anthropometric, measles vaccination, vitamin A supplementation and diarrhoea data.
+- A standard questionnaire should be used for the collection of the SENS indicators.

 - Providing good quality training to survey teams, supervising them well and checking the quality of the data they are collecting on a daily basis will help ensure that data are reliable.

-- There are standard ways of reporting anthropometric, measles vaccination, vitamin A supplementation and diarrhoea results that should be followed in all nutrition survey reports produced in refugee contexts.
+- There are standard ways of reporting anthropometric, measles vaccination, vitamin A supplementation, diarrhoea, nutrition programme enrolment and deworming results that should be followed in all SENS survey reports produced in refugee contexts.

-- There will be therapeutic and supplementary feeding programmes in most refugee settings to take care of acutely malnourished children.
-A nutrition survey is a good opportunity to ask about enrolment of the surveyed children into the feeding programmes running in the area for the treatment of acute malnutrition.
+- There will be targeted supplementary (TSFP) and therapeutic (OTP/SC) nutrition programmes in most refugee settings to treat acutely malnourished children.
+A SENS survey is a good opportunity to ask about enrolment of the surveyed children into the nutrition programmes running in the area for the treatment of acute malnutrition.
 This will only provide a rough estimation of the coverage of such programmes but may point out to some major problems that can be addressed following the survey.
-However coverage surveys as opposed to nutrition surveys are the best way to determine the coverage of these types of feeding programmes due to the small sample size of acutely malnourished children found during nutrition surveys.
+However coverage surveys as opposed to SENS surveys are the best way to determine the coverage of these types of nutrition programmes due to the small sample size of acutely malnourished children found during nutrition surveys.
 This is why this objective should always be worded as a secondary objective.